 - 2 tbsp (30ml) coarse sugar

-- Preheat oven to 425F and position rack in lower third of oven.
+- Preheat oven to 425F and position rack in the lower third of the oven.

-- Add in the rhubarb and toss of coat.
+- Add in the rhubarb and toss to coat.
 Spoon onto a 9″ pie crust lined pie plate.

 - Dot with butter.
 Cut the second piece of pie crust into ten 1″ stripes and weave into a lattice.
-You can also just simply place the pie crust on top and cut a few slits for ventilation.
-Press and crimp the edges.
+You can also simply place the pie crust on top and cut a few slits for ventilation.
+Trim, press and crimp the edges.

 - Whisk the egg and water together in a small bowl.
 Brush over the top of the pie and sprinkle with coarse sugar.

 - Place the pie on a baking sheet and bake for 15 minutes at 425F.
-Then lower oven temperature to 375F and continue baking for another 30 minutes or until the crust is golden and filling is bubbling.
-If the crust turns golden before the filling is done, loosely cover with foil to prevent over browning.
+Then lower the oven temperature to 375F and continue baking for another 30 minutes, or until the crust is golden and filling is bubbling.
+If the crust turns golden before the filling is done, loosely cover with foil to prevent from over-browning.
 I covered my pie during the last 10 minutes.
 Let cool for 1 hour before serving.